 Madam C.J.
-Walker, was born Sarah Breedlove on December 23, 1867 in a one-room cabin with a fireplace, a few windows, and a porch located on a cotton plantation on Delta, Louisiana.
-She would build a beauty empire employing 40,000 African American women and men in the US, Central America, and the Caribbean and found the National Negro Cosmetics Manufacturers Association in 1917.
+Walker, was born Sarah Breedlove on December 23, 1867 in a one-room cabin with a fireplace, a few windows, and a porch in Delta, Louisiana.
+She would build a beauty empire employing 40,000 African American women and men in the U.S., Central America, the Caribbean and found the National Negro Cosmetics Manufacturers Association in 1917.

-Seeking of a long-term solution to support herself and daughter with better earning opportunities, she and Lelia would board a steamboat St. Louis, Missouri where four brothers were barbers.
+Seeking a long-term solution to support herself and daughter with better earning opportunities, she and Lelia would board a steamboat St. Louis, Missouri.
 At the time, St. Louis was the third largest city in the United States.
 She spent her days washing clothes and attended school at night.